SparkPost Alternative

 Omnivery operates exclusively on its own physical infrastructure.
 No AWS, Azure, or Google Cloud.
 Unlike Bird, which manages email as one channel within a large CPaaS platform, Omnivery is entirely focused on transactional email.
 The infrastructure was built from the ground up for one purpose: delivering email with maximum security, privacy, and reliability.

 Omnivery's approach to deliverability monitoring is not a dashboard that fires automated alerts.
-It is a team of senior deliverability analysts who actively review your sending data and contact you directly when they identify emerging patterns — before a minor issue escalates into a deliverability incident.
+It is a team of senior deliverability analysts who actively review your sending data and contact you directly when they identify emerging patterns - before a minor issue escalates into a deliverability incident.
 At SparkPost/Bird, you discover problems through engagement drops and support tickets.
 At Omnivery, an expert reaches out to you first.
 This is a deliberate business model difference, not just a service philosophy one.
-The large cloud ESPs — including SparkPost before and after the Bird acquisition — treat email sending as a commodity, competing on price, while recovering margin through Professional Services: paid deliverability consulting, technical account management, strategic reviews.
+The large cloud ESPs - including SparkPost before and after the Bird acquisition - treat email sending as a commodity, competing on price, while recovering margin through Professional Services: paid deliverability consulting, technical account management, strategic reviews.
 The human expertise that should come with your infrastructure is instead sold back to you as a separate product.
-At Omnivery, senior deliverability professionals are part of the platform from day one — included, not invoiced.
-In an industry cutting expert headcount in favour of AI automation, Omnivery is moving in the opposite direction.
+At Omnivery, senior deliverability professionals are part of the platform from day one - included, not invoiced.
+In an industry cutting expert headcount in favor of AI automation, Omnivery is moving in the opposite direction.
 Our customers always have a real expert to talk to.
 Omnivery also integrates with InboxMonster for inbox placement testing: customers add Omnivery's seed address to their mailing list and the platform handles the rest.

 Omnivery monitors outbound email for phishing indicators in real time and stops unauthorised links from being sent, alerting your security team immediately.
 Email journaling - a native feature - sends a copy of all transactional messages to your compliance archive.
 These are platform defaults, not paid add-ons.

-Omnivery was built from Mailkit — founded in 2006 and the Czech and EU market benchmark for email deliverability for nearly two decades.
+Omnivery was built from Mailkit - founded in 2006 and the Czech and EU market benchmark for email deliverability for two decades.
 This is not a startup building an email API.
 It is a team that has operated large-scale email infrastructure since before most of its competitors existed.

 Switch from SparkPost/Bird Email to Omnivery in under an hour - no code changes required.